A Non-Perturbative Construction of the Fermionic Projector on Globally Hyperbolic Manifolds I - Space-Times of Finite Lifetime: Preliminaries

 \section{Preliminaries}

-Let~$(M, g)$ be a smooth, four-dimensional, globally hyperbolic Lorentzian manifold.
-For the signature of the metric we use the convention~$(+ - - \,-)$.
-As proven in~\cite{bernal+sanchez}, $M$ admits a smooth foliation~$(N_t)_{t \in \R}$ by Cauchy hypersurfaces.
-Thus~$M$ is topologically the product of~$\R$ with a three-dimensional manifold.
-This implies that~$M$ is spin (for details see~\cite{baum, lawson+michelsohn}).
-We let~$SM$ be the spinor bundle on~$M$ and denote the smooth sections of the spinor bundle by~$C^\infty(M, SM)$.
-Similarly, $C^\infty_0(M, SM)$ denotes the smooth sections with compact support.
-The fibres~$S_xM$ are endowed with an inner product of signature~$(2,2)$, which we denote by~$\Sl .|. \Sr_x$.
+Let~$(\scrM, g)$ be a smooth, globally hyperbolic Lorentzian manifold of dimension~$k \geq 2$.
+For the signature of the metric we use the convention~$(+ ,-, \ldots, -)$.
+As proven in~\cite{bernal+sanchez}, $\scrM$ admits a smooth foliation~$(\scrN_t)_{t \in \R}$ by Cauchy hypersurfaces.
+Thus~$\scrM$ is topologically the product of~$\R$ with a $k-1$-dimensional manifold.
+In the case~$k=4$ of a four-dimensional space-time, this implies that~$\scrM$ is spin (for details see~\cite{baum, lawson+michelsohn}).
+For a general space-time dimension we need to impose that~$\scrM$ is spin.
+We let~$S\scrM$ be the spinor bundle on~$\scrM$ and denote the smooth sections of the spinor bundle by~$C^\infty(\scrM, S\scrM)$.
+Similarly, $C^\infty_0(\scrM, S\scrM)$ denotes the smooth sections with compact support.
+The sections of the spinor bundle are also referred to as wave functions.
+The fibres~$S_x\scrM$ are endowed with an inner product of signature~$(n,n)$ with~$n=2^{[k/2]-1}$ (where~$[\cdot]$ is the Gau{\ss} bracket; for details see again~\cite{baum, lawson+michelsohn}), which we denote by~$\Sl .|. \Sr_x$.
 The Lorentzian metric induces a Levi-Civita connection and a spin connection, which we both denote by~$\nabla$.
 Every vector of the tangent space acts on the corresponding spinor space by Clifford multiplication.
 Clifford multiplication is related to the Lorentzian metric via the anti-commutation relations.
 Denoting the mapping from the tangent space to the linear operators on the spinor space by~$\gamma$, we thus have